mangecoeur/document-outline/spec/setext.md

 ### Here we might have ATX header instead

-Which should fit into the sam heiarchy as the the setext ones
+Which should fit into the same hierarchy as the the setext ones

 # Also if we choose to mix with ATX header that's cool too